 Anytime someone asks me how to start freelancing, this enters the conversation fast!
 “How do I know what to do?”

 For some, freelancing is a no-brainer when it comes to the best online business to start.
 They often have well-defined skills and they’re looking to do more of the same type of work.
-They may be a graphic designer looking to do freelance work to have more freedom in when and how they work as well as work on a variety of different graphic design projects.
+They may be a graphic designer looking to do freelance work to have more freedom in when and how they work, as well as to work on a variety of different graphic design projects.
 Or maybe they’re a direct response copywriter tired of the company they’re at and looking for the freedom to take control of what they charge and what campaigns they work on.
 Or, they’re someone who has in-depth experience in Facebook ads and proven results to show clients.

 If that sounds like you, well great!
 This path to freelancing is awesome, and I envy you.
 A specific skill means you can skip right to the nitty-gritty of starting your online business — you don’t have to worry about the winding hell of figuring out what to offer.